kellya9510/MENTOS/README.md

 For more information, see `LICENSE-ESConv`.
 All derived material in this repository is subject to the same non-commercial restriction.

+### Ethical Considerations

+ToMESC contains no personally identifiable information (PII).
+All user utterances are retained as-is from ESConv, and assistant mental state annotations are automatically generated using GPT-4o with prompts grounded in psychological research.
+A portion of the annotations was manually reviewed to ensure quality and alignment with ethical standards, as detailed in **Evaluate the ToMESC quality**.

+Given the sensitive nature of ESC, we emphasize that this dataset is intended strictly for academic research.
+We discourage any use in real-world clinical, therapeutic, or high-stakes applications without proper human oversight.

 ## Data